 - Paper 1 – Non-Calculator – (33.33%)

 All three papers – for Foundation or Higher tiers - are 1 hour 30 minutes in duration and worth 80 marks each.

 MathsWatch - An online resource the department subscribes to

 A collection of hundreds of online video clips and worksheets that are focused on the individual topics within Mathematics.
 The video clips work through examples with audio tips and the worksheets that give pupils the chance to consolidate the learning of that individual topic.
 The website also includes revision lists and essential questions at varying levels to ensure that pupils can make the most out of their revision.

-- Mr Ogwuda – (Deputy head of Department)
+- Mr Ogwuda – (Second in Charge / Head of Year 11)

 - Mr Beech – (Associate Assistant Headteacher)

 - Ms Oudjidane